Software

 Software for processing

-• PixInsight - the best processing and stacking software for astrophotography.
-Good to combine with Photoshop.
+• PixInsight - Excellent processing and stacking software for astrophotography.
+I always combine it with with Photoshop

-• Deep Sky Stacker (Windows only) alternative for stacking deep sky objects
+• Deep Sky Stacker (Windows only).
+Free alternative for stacking deep sky objects

-• Astro Pixel Processor alternative for stacking (Mac + Windows)
+• Astro Pixel Processor.
+My favourite for stacking, especially mosaics (Mac + Windows)

 • Starry Sky Stacker (Mac only) for stacking Milky Way